Save the Drawings and Plans made for Napoleon I

 – to allow some of the restored items to be stored in custom-built containers;

-– to publicise the existence of this extraordinary archival collection and to stimulate research in all forms possible (articles, publications of different sorts, exhibitions, etc).
+– to publicise the existence of this extraordinary archival collection and to stimulate research in all forms possible (articles, publications of different kinds, exhibitions, etc).

 Press release (in French) by the Archives Nationales.